wesmith4/exercises-js-objects-i/README.md

 ## Exercises

+In JavaScript, objects and dictionaries are the same thing.
+In other languages, there's a sharp distinction between the two.

+So, **remember**: read the [dictionary section][intro-js-dictionaries] of the JS Crash Course!

 ### Creating And Accessing Data In Objects

 Even if you feel comfortable creating, accessing, and modifying objects, go through this exercise and treat it like a mini-quiz.
 If you really understand how to do all the above, this exercise should take no more than 2-3 minutes.